OCA/server-tools/attachment_base_synchronize/README.rst

 Attachment Metadata
 ====================

-This module extend ir.attachment model with some new fields for a better control for import and export of files.
+This module extends ir.attachment model with some new fields for a better control for import and export of files.

 The main feature is an integrity file check with a hash.

 A file hash is short representation (signature) computed from file data.
 Hashes computed before send file and after received file can be compared to be sure of the content integrity.

-An example of the use of this module, can be found in the external_file_location.
+An example of the use of this module, can be found in the module `external_file_location`.

 Usage